Man dies after his car crashes into tree

 The investigator confirmed the man had been wearing a seatbelt and that police were still investigating the circumstances of the crash.

-Firefighters extracted the man from the vehicle and he was flown immediately to Whangārei Hospital with critical injuries.
+Firefighters extracted the man from the station wagon and he was flown immediately to Whangārei Hospital with critical injuries.

 However, he was pronounced dead on arrival.